 - salt and freshly-ground black pepper

-Trim the long part of the fennel off the bulb and put aside.
-Chop the bulb into fine pieces, like you would an onion.
+- Trim the long part of the fennel off the bulb and put aside.
+Chop the very end off the bulb, then cut into fine pieces, like an onion.

-Heat about a tablespoon of olive oil in a large frying pan/skillet.
-Make a cut down the side of each sausage with a sharp knife and squeeze the meat out of the skin and into the hot pan.
+- Heat about a tablespoon of olive oil in a saucepan/cast iron pan, or the bowl of an electric pressure cooker.
+Squeeze the meat out of the skin and into the hot pan/bowl.

-Add the chopped fennel, the fennel seeds and the rosemary and let cook for about five minutes longer.
+- Add the chopped fennel, the fennel seeds (if using) and the rosemary and let cook for about five minutes longer.

-About ten minutes before the end of this cooking time, cook the pasta in boiling water according to the packet instructions, although I usually find it's ready a little before (I like my pasta 'al dente' or with a little bite!)
+- About ten minutes before the end of the cooking time, cook the pasta according to the packet instructions.

-While the pasta is cooking, heat up about two tablespoons of olive oil in a small frying pan/skillet, then fry the breadcrumbs until they are crispy (this should only take a few minutes).
+- While the pasta is cooking, heat up about a tablespoon of olive oil in a small frying pan/skillet.
+Fry the panko crumbs for a few minutes, stirring regularly, until they are crispy.

 - Divide the pasta between your plates, then ladle the bolognese sauce on top.
 Sprinkle with the crumbs, grated parmesan, and some green fronds from the fennel.